-The Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA) is the pathway to licensure for osteopathic physicians seeking to practice medicine and surgery.
+The Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA) is the pathway to licensure for osteopathic physicians seeking to practice medicine.
 It is the principal means by which the NBOME delivers on its mission to protect the public by providing assessment of competencies for osteopathic physicians and related health care professions.

 The COMLEX-USA examination series is designed to assess osteopathic medical knowledge, fundamental clinical skills, and other foundational competencies considered essential for the practice of osteopathic medicine.
-The primary and intended purpose of COMLEX-USA is for licensure of osteopathic physicians, and COMLEX-USA is accepted for medical licensure in all US states and jurisdictions.
+The primary and intended purpose of COMLEX-USA is for licensure of osteopathic physicians, and COMLEX-USA is accepted for medical licensure in all 50 states and in US territories.

-The master examination blueprint emphasizes the competences required for generalist physicians to deliver safe and effective osteopathic medical care.
-The framework of COMLEX-USA is based on the foundation of the osteopathic approach to patient care.
+The master examination blueprint emphasizes the competencies required for generalist physicians to deliver safe and effective osteopathic medical care.
+The foundation of COMLEX-USA is the osteopathic approach to patient care.
 Its evidence-based design assures state licensing boards and the public that a DO has demonstrated minimal competence by passing a series of national standardized examinations designed for the practice of osteopathic medicine.
-Aligned with the education and training pathway of a DO, passing Levels 1 and 2 of COMLEX-USA is also an accreditation standard for graduation with a DO degree and required for entry into residency training.
+Aligned with the education and training pathway of a DO, passing Levels 1 and 2-CE of COMLEX-USA is required for graduation with a DO degree and entry into residency training.

 In the years since its implementation, the COMLEX-USA blueprint has been reviewed and revised regularly to reflect the practice of osteopathic medicine, consistent with the recommendations of the Standards for Educational and Psychological Testing 2014 established by the American Educational Research Association (AERA), the American Psychological Association (APA), and the National Council on Measurement in Education (NCME).
-The design of COMLEX-USA has transitioned from its initial conjunctive, discipline-based content organization in 1995 to today's innovative blueprint that aligns content with patient presentations and physician tasks.
-The addition of a clinical skills/performance evaluation component, COMLEX-USA Level 2-PE, augmented the COMLEX-USA series in 2004.
+The design of COMLEX-USA has transitioned from its initial conjunctive, discipline-based content organization in 1995 to today's innovative blueprint.

-The new COMLEX-USA master examination blueprint, targeted for implementation beginning with Level 3 in September 2018, features a framework that maps content to competency domains and clinical presentations.
-This new master blueprint and test specifications for each exam will then be introduced into Level 1, Level 2-PE, and Level 2-CE with the new test cycles beginning in 2019.
-Further information on the development of the new COMLEX-USA master examination blueprint is described in "Evidence-Based Redesign of the COMLEX-USA Series" (John R. Gimpel, DO, MEd; Dorothy Horber, PhD; Jeanne M. Sandella, DO; Janice A. Knebl, DO; John E. Thornburg, DO, PhD), The Journal of the American Osteopathic Association, April 2017, Vol. 117, pp. 253-261. doi:10.7556/jaoa.2017.043.
+The current COMLEX-USA master examination blueprint, implemented beginning with Level 3 in September 2018, features a framework that maps content to competency domains and clinical presentations.
+The master blueprint and test specifications for each exam were then introduced into Level 1, Level 2-PE, and Level 2-CE with the new test cycles beginning in 2019.
+Further information on the development of the COMLEX-USA master examination blueprint is described in "Evidence-Based Redesign of the COMLEX-USA Series" (John R. Gimpel, DO, MEd; Dorothy Horber, PhD; Jeanne M. Sandella, DO; Janice A. Knebl, DO; John E. Thornburg, DO, PhD), The Journal of the American Osteopathic Association, April 2017, Vol. 117, pp. 253-261. doi:10.7556/jaoa.2017.043.